Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 What we thought would be a quick trip and tasting at Vermont Vermouth turned into a fascinating conversation with Kobe Shwayder, a Brattleboro business owner who traded a profession in academia for one in a distillery.

-With a passion for mixing and creating flavors, vermouth distillery quickly became a hobby for Shwayder and now a career.
+With a passion for mixing and creating flavors, vermouth distillery quickly became a hobby for Shwayder and is now a career.

 A Brattleboro Gallery Walk